SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 The notification load is spread across the shared consumers according to the ID of the source that generated the notification, typically a device ID.
 All notifications for a given ID will be delivered to the same consumer.
 Each consumer may receive notifications for many different IDs.
-This means that there is no benefit using shared tokens unless the notifications feeding the subscription are coming from multiple sources.
+This means that there is no benefit using shared tokens unless the notifications feeding the subscription topic are coming from multiple sources.
-Note that the load spreading algorithm may result in an asymmetric balance of notification load across the shares when there are few source IDs in the subscription.
+Note that the load spreading algorithm may result in an asymmetric balance of notification load across the shares when there are few source IDs in the subscription topic.
 The load should generally become more evenly distributed as the number of sources increases.

 In order to help keep the messages from a given set of source IDs 'sticky' to a specific consumer in the share in the face of connection interruptions,